BR1WA/asl-alphabet-detection/README.md

 - Position your hand clearly in the webcam view
 - Sign letters distinctly and hold for a moment
 - Ensure only one hand is visible in the frame
+- Try switching models if one performs better for certain letters

 ## Dependencies